slapz/frckl-init-wordpress/README.md

 want sth. else.
 Be sure to delete this file afterwards.
 Default-User is admin and the password: 'password'.

+# SCSS and Compass

+Fork this repository [http://](TODO) and change the first line in wp-content/themes/theme/config.rb to where you forked it to.
+Start compass watch on the theme-folder and you're ready to go.

 ## Recommended Plugins (included)

 - [Theme Check](http://wordpress.org/extend/plugins/theme-check/) -- a plugin to check your theme for best practices and errors